OLenake/OLenake/README.md

   👋 Hi, I'm Onkgopotse - aka: <a href="https://github.com/OLenake">@OLenake</a>
 </h1>

-- 🛠️ Software engineer specializing in financial services at Absa Group.
+- 🛠️ An engineer specializing in financial services at Absa Group.
 - 🔭 Self-taught and passionate UI/UX designer.

 <hr>